 However, no plan can be written in stone.
-At some point, you will have to revise the plan in order to make improvements.
+At some point, you will have to revise the plan to make improvements.
 Let us look at 5 instances when you will have to evaluate and make necessary changes.

-When To Evaluate and Make Changes in Maintenance Plan
+When To Evaluate and Make Changes in Maintenance Plan?

 - Plan Cannot Benefit From Technology

 If you cannot take advantage of or incorporate the latest technology, then your technicians won’t be as effective as they can be.
-If they are unable to send work orders, receive maintenance work requests and updates via mail or text, it’s time for CMMS to step in.
+If they are unable to send work orders or receive maintenance work requests and updates via mail or text, it’s time for CMMS to step in.
 If the technicians can access work orders in the field, they will make fewer mistakes, save a lot of time and have a faster turn-around.

 The facility maintenance software has a lot of features that can be integrated seamlessly with the current and existing technology to manage the facility effectively.
 For example, you can keep a track of maintenance inventory & supplies and also track inventory costs as it is one of the significant sources of maintenance department expenses.